3lokai/maze-app/docs/stories/epics/epic-1-flexible-players/stories/03-player-names-emojis.md

 6. Verify record panel shows "🐰 Kimaya" row
 7. Verify maze displays 🐰 token for that player
 8. Repeat for additional players with different names/emojis
+9. Test with existing players (should get default names/emojis)

 ---